 Implemented by UC Davis in 2013-2014, the Aggie Grant Plan is a financial aid program created specifically for students from middle-income families.
 Our campus strongly believes in providing access to higher education for all students, and recognizes that middle-income families need additional financial support.

 Similar to the UC Blue and Gold Opportunity Plan, the Aggie Grant Plan ensures that qualifying UC Davis students will receive an appropriate amount of grant and/or scholarship funding.
-Eligible students with family incomes between $80,000 and $120,000 will have 25% of their systemwide - or base - tuition and fees covered by gift aid.
+Eligible students with family incomes between $80,000 and $120,000 and parent assets (excluding personal residence) below $200,000 will have 25% of their systemwide - or base - tuition and fees covered by gift aid.
 For 2015-2016, this equates to $3,060; however, it is important to note that no student will receive more grant and scholarship support than their calculated financial need.
 If you qualify, as part of your financial aid package you will be awarded enough Federal, State, University and/or private grants/scholarships to cover this amount.
 Base tuition and fees are subject to change; any revisions to the tuition and/or fee amounts will affect the Aggie Grant award amount as well.
 If you receive additional gift aid, your Aggie Grant Plan award may be reduced.

 How do I apply?